 On her maiden voyage, captained by Robert Kimball, Thermopylae made a record crossing from Gravesend to Melbourne in 63 days.
-On her continued voyage from Newcastle NSW to Shanghai with coal, she set another record between those two ports.
-Other startling performances were from Newcastle, NSW, to Shanghai in 31 days, Shanghai to London in 91 days and Victoria, BC, to Hong Kong in 23 days.
+On her continued voyage from Newcastle NSW to Shanghai with coal, she set another record between those two ports of 31 days; and finally on the last leg of her maiden voyage, established a short-lived record of 91 days from Foochow to London.

-The Cutty Sark was built for John ?Jock?
-Willis whose ambition it was for her to be the fastest in the annual race to bring home the first of the new season?s tea from China.
+Thermopylae’s great rival, the Cutty Sark was built for John ‘Jock’ Willis whose ambition it was for her to be the fastest in the annual race to bring home the first of the new season’s tea from China.
 In 1872 Thermopylae left Shanghai with a cargo of tea for London in company with the Cutty Sark.
-After racing each other for two weeks the Cutty Sark lost her rudder after having passed the Sunda Straits.
+After racing each other for two weeks, the Cutty Sark lost her rudder after having passed the Sunda Straits.
 Thermopylae finally arrived in London only seven days ahead of her rival.
 Though the Cutty Sark made some good performances, she never managed to outrun the Thermopylae on the China tea trade.

-Out of sight, out of mind.
-Though the Thermopylae was regarded as the fastest clipper ship to have sailed the oceans of the world, her memory lives on in the hearts and minds of only an informed few.
+Out of sight, out of mind, Thermopylae was yet regarded as the fastest clipper ship to have sailed the oceans of the world, her memory living on in the hearts and minds of only an informed few.

 Izak J H Hough Member of The Nautical Research Guild